mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-03"></a>
 [Back to top](#top)
 ## IL-03 -- Rep. Daniel Lipinski (D)
+### Committees
+Daniel Lipinski is the #3 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016